 We can see that there are 5226 values of age data, a mean of 23.85, and a standard deviation of 8.32.
 Naturally, counting the unique values of the age column would produce a lot of headaches but, of course, it could be worse.
 In the next example, we will look at counting age and how we can bin the data.
 This is useful if we want to count e.g. continuous data.

 Creating Bins when Counting Distinct Values

 value_counts() method is that we can use the method to bin continuous data into discrete intervals.
 Here’s how we set the parameter bins to an integer representing the number of

 bins to create bins:

 For each bin, the range of age values (in years, naturally) is the same.
 One contains ages from 11.45 to 22.80 which is a range of 10.855.
-The next bin, on the other hand, contains ages from 22.80 to 33.60 which is a range of 11.8. in this example, you can see that all ranges here are roughly the same (except the first, of course).
-However, inside each range of fare values can contain a different count of the number of persons within this age range.
-We can see most people, that are arrested are under 22.8, followed by under 33.6.
-Kind of makes sense, in this case, right?
+The next bin, on the other hand, contains ages from 22.80 to 33.60, which is a range of 11.8. in this example, you can see that all ranges here are roughly the same (except the first, of course).
+However, each range of age values can contain a different count of the number of persons within this age range.
+We can see that most arrested people are under 22.8, followed by under 33.6.
+It makes sense, in this case, right?
 In the next section, we will have a look at how we can use count the unique values in all columns in a dataframe.